VBA Code

 In the following workbook the first sheet is a Chart sheet.

-Worksheet Index Beware !!
+Avoid Using Worksheet Index

 The Index property of the Worksheet object returns the value of the Index in the Sheets collection and not the Worksheets collection.